data-miner00/book/contents/programming/bloom-filter.md

 Strings can be inserted via the `insert` method, `find` for the lookup operation that returns a boolean value and the `showState` method shows the current state of the bit array.
 The `#itemCount` keep tracks of how many elements has been inserted since its instantiation.

 The `#sliceStart` and `#sliceEnd` does not have anything to do with Bloom Filter.
-It is just a way I personally use to intepret the hashes and convert them into bit array positions.
+It is just a way I personally use to interpret the hashes and convert them into bit array positions.

 ## Closing Remark